ValoStat-Developers/ValoStats/README.md

 #### 4/29/21

 * Almost completed the login screen.
 The issue of calling the api must be resolved as soon as possible.

+#### 5/19/21

+* Polished profile screen and the work on implementing Valorant API still needs attention.